UnifiedPush/specifications/definitions.md

 Or UnifiedPush Library

 This is the library used by the end user application to register for push notifications to the distributor applicaton and to receive push messages forwarded from the ditributor application.

+## Endpoint

+This is the URL of the rewrite proxy (if there is one, of the push provider else) where push messages are sent for a specific end user application, from the gateway.